 - Pass Loans that are considered to be of acceptable credit quality. - Special Mention Loans which possess some credit deficiency or potential weakness, which deserves close attention.
-A special mention asset has potential weaknesses that deserve management's close attention.
 If left uncorrected, these potential weaknesses may result in deterioration of the repayment prospects for the asset or in the Corporation's credit position at some future date.
 Special mention assets are not adversely classified and do not expose the Corporation to sufficient risk to warrant adverse classification.
-Such loans pose an unwarranted financial risk that, if not corrected, could weaken the loan adversely impacting the future repayment ability of the borrower.
 The key distinctions of this category's classification are that it is indicative of an unwarranted level of risk; and weaknesses are considered "potential", not "defined", impairments to the primary source of repayment.
 Examples include businesses that may be suffering from inadequate management, loss of key personnel or significant customer or litigation. - Substandard A substandard loan is inadequately protected by the current net worth and paying capacity of the obligor or of the collateral pledged, if any.
 Assets so classified have a well-defined weakness that jeopardizes the liquidation of the debt.
 They are characterized by the distinct possibility that the Corporation will sustain some loss if the deficiencies are not corrected.
-Other characteristics may include: - the likelihood that a loan will be paid from the primary source of repayment is uncertain or financial deterioration is underway and very close attention is warranted to ensure that the loan is collected without loss, - the primary source of repayment is gone, and the Corporation is forced to rely on a secondary source of repayment, such as collateral liquidation or 0 guarantees. - loans have a distinct possibility that the Corporation will sustain some loss if deficiencies are not corrected, 0 - unusual courses of action are needed to maintain a high probability of repayment, 0 - the borrower is not generating enough cash flow to repay loan principal; however, it continues to make interest payments, - the Corporation is forced into a subordinated or unsecured position due to flaws in documentation, 0 - loans have been restructured so that payment schedules, terms and collateral represent concessions to the borrower when compared to the normal loan o - the Corporation is seriously contemplating foreclosure or legal action due to the apparent deterioration of the loan, and 0 - there is significant deterioration in market conditions to which the borrower is highly vulnerable. - Doubtful Loans that have all of the weaknesses of those classified as Substandard.
+Other characteristics may include: - o the likelihood that a loan will be paid from the primary source of repayment is uncertain or financial deterioration is underway and very close attention is warranted to ensure that the loan is collected without loss, - the primary source of repayment is gone, and the Corporation is forced to rely on a secondary source of repayment, such as collateral liquidation or guarantees, - o loans have a distinct possibility that the Corporation will sustain some loss if deficiencies are not corrected, - o unusual courses of action are needed to maintain a high probability of repayment, - o the borrower is not generating enough cash flow to repay loan principal; however, it continues to make interest payments, - o the Corporation is forced into a subordinated or unsecured position due to flaws in documentation

+- loans have been restructured so that payment schedules, terms and collateral represent concessions to the borrower when compared to the normal loan terms, - o the Corporation is seriously contemplating foreclosure or legal action due to the apparent deterioration of the loan, and - o there is significant deterioration in market conditions to which the borrower is highly vulnerable. - Doubtful Loans that have all of the weaknesses of those classified as Substandard.
 However, based on currently existing facts, conditions and values, these weaknesses make full collection of principal highly questionable and improbable.
 Other credit characteristics may include the primary source of repayment is gone or there is considerable doubt as to the quality of the secondary sources of repayment.
 The possibility of loss is high, but because of certain important pending factors that may strengthen the loan, loss classification is deferred until the exact status of repayment is known. - Loss Loans that are considered uncollectible and of such little value that continuing to carry them as an asset is not warranted.
 Loans will be classified as Loss when it is neither practical not desirable to defer writing off or reserving all or a portion of a basically worthless asset, even though partial recovery may be possible at some time in the future.

 The following tables summarize the credit quality of the Corporation's loan portfolio, by loan class for the years indicated.
-Consumer Non-Performing loans include accruing consumer loans 90 plus days delinquent and consumer non-accrual loans.
+Consumer non-performing loans include accruing consumer loans 90 plus days delinquent and consumer non-accrual loans.
 The entire balance of a loan is considered delinquent if the minimum payment contractually required to be made is not received by the specified date.